Fit as a Mama Bear

 Homemade granola in a beige bowl on a yellow napkin with multiple colored measuring cups around it with granola ingredients.
 All ingredients have text labels.

-How To Make The High Protein Granola Recipe
+How To Make Homemade High-Protein Granola

 Homemade granola in a beige bowl on a yellow napkin with multiple colored measuring cups around it with granola ingredients

-Step 1: Portion out all the ingredients
+Step 1: Portion out all the ingredients.

 Glass bowl with almond butter and coconut oil in it and honey being poured in.
 Yellow napkin behind it.

-Step 3: Mix together the wet ingredients in one bowl and dry in another.
+Step 2: Mix together the wet ingredients in one bowl and dry in another.

 White and green bowl with ingredients for healthy granola in it and egg whites being poured in

-Step 4: Mix in the egg whites
+Step 3: Mix in the egg whites.

 Protein granola on a large baking tray on a yellow linen getting ready to be baked